-We have audited the modified cash basis financial statements of the governmental activities, the business-type activities, and each major fund of the City of Britton (the City), as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the City's basic financial statements as listed in the table of contents.
+We have audited the modified cash basis financial statements of the governmental activities, the business-type activities, and each major fund of the City of Britton (the City), as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the City's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective modified cash basis financial position of the governmental activities, the business-type activities, and each major fund of the City as of December 31, 2022, and the respective changes in modified cash basis financial position, and, where applicable, modified cash basis cash flows thereof for the year then ended in conformity with the basis of accounting described in Note 1.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective modified cash basis financial position of the governmental activities, the business-type activities, and each major fund of the City as of December 31, 2023, and the respective changes in modified cash basis financial position, and, where applicable, cash flows thereof for the year then ended in accordance with the modified cash basis of accounting described in Note 1.